Vegan Cuban Bowls are a delicious mix of sweet potato, plantain, black beans, brown rice, onion, cilantro, jalapeno, tomato and avocado!

 - 1 tsp. cumin

-- Meanwhile, combine the tomatoes, cilantro, and onion with the lime juice in a medium bowl and set in the fridge to let the flavors come together.
+- Combine the tomatoes, cilantro, onion, jalapeno, and ⅛ teaspoon salt in a medium bowl.
+Toss well and set aside to let the flavors come together.

 - Peel the plantain by drawing a sharp knife along the long ridges down the sides (there should be three or four), then peeling off each side of the peel in sections.
-Slice the plantain crosswise on an angle into bite-sized pieces.
-Heat the vegetable oil in a large skillet over medium high heat.
-Fry the plantain pieces until golden, about 1 or 2 minutes per side.
-Transfer to a paper-towel lined plate to drain and cool.
+Slice the plantain crosswise on an angle into coins.